Joanna Bruno: Life and career

 In Europe, Bruno performed in several productions with the Dutch National Opera in 1970s, including portrayals of Mimì (1970), Anna Truelove in The Rake's Progress (1972) and Nanetta in Giuseppe Verdi's Falstaff (1972, 1973).
 The company took the production to the Holland Festival in 1973.
 She also performed in many productions with the Scottish Opera, appearing as Mimì (1974, 1976); Desdemona in Giuseppe Verdi's Otello (1976, 1977), and Cio-Cio-San in Puccini's Madama Butterfly (1976, 1978).
 In 1972 she sang Menotti's Cora at the Teatro Lirico Giuseppe Verdi in Trieste, Italy.
-She also performed the role of Mussetta in Puccini's La bohème at the Palais Garnier for the Paris Opera in 1973 and 1974 with conductor Aldo Ceccato and Robert Kerns as her Marcello.
+She performed the role of Mussetta in Puccini's La bohème at the Palais Garnier for the Paris Opera in 1973 and 1974 with conductor Aldo Ceccato and Robert Kerns as her Marcello.

 After the late 1970s, Bruno's professional engagements became rare.
-In 1975 she was diagnosed with bipolar disorder, an illness that impacted the sustainability of her career.
-In 1982 she married fellow Juilliard School alumnus Vincent Clarke, a pianist and organist.
+In 1975, she was diagnosed with bipolar disorder, an illness that impacted the sustainability of her career.
+In 1982, she married fellow Juilliard School alumnus Vincent Clarke, a pianist and organist.
 She pursued graduate studies in vocal pedagogy at Westminster Choir College and is a voice teacher.
-In 2001 she gave a concert of opera arias with the New Jersey State Opera.
+In 2001, she gave a concert of opera arias with the New Jersey State Opera.